KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 * get : Get a value from glTF object properties or from one of the behavior's variables, relies upon the KHR_animation_pointer extension
 * animation play/cancel : start, stop animations
 * sound play/cancel : start, stop sounds, relies upon the KHR_sound extension
+* interpolate to: takes the current value and target value along with delta time, and easing function and executes that in the background, relies upon the KHR_animation_pointer extension.
+TODO: Determine how we can manipulate node visibility, currently this isn't supported in glTF.
+There is the extension KHR_nodes_disable.

 ### Event Nodes

 #### Lifecycle

 * start : Triggered on the start of execution for the object
-* Tick : Triggered on a per-frame update for the object, may not fire on every frame if there isn't sufficient resources
+* tick : Triggered on a per-frame update for the object, may not fire on every frame if there isn't sufficient resources (not available in level 0)

 #### Mouse/Touch

-* Hover Start/End -
-* Select (AKA Tap/Click)
+* hover : Start and end events for hoving on a node, compatible with at least VR and mouse interactions
+* select : The equivalent of tap, click for mouse, touch or VR.

 #### Camera

-* Proximity In/Out
+* proximity - In and Out In/Out
-* View In/Out
+* view frustum - In/Out

 ### Examples